-However, you can make this choice easier on yourself by planning ahead.
-Here are a few strategies that can help:
+However, you can make this choice easier by planning ahead.
+There are several strategies that can help.

 4. Do-It-Yourself Vacation Leave

-You can free up the time and money you need for a vacation by following the same strategies listed above for sick days on a bigger scale.
-For instance, you can block out time in your schedule for vacations and plan your work assignments so they don’t overlap with your time off.
-To make up for the lost wages, put in some extra hours at other times throughout the year.
+To free up time and money for vacations, follow the same strategies as for sick days.
+Block out time in your schedule for vacations and plan work assignments so they don’t overlap with your time off.
+To make up for the lost wages, put in extra hours at other times throughout the year.

-Finally, along with your sick leave fund, create a special vacation fund.
-Use the money in this account to cover all your vacation expenses: the cost of the trip itself and the cost of your lost wages.
-You can stretch this money further by looking for ways to save money on your vacation so you won’t need to work as many extra hours to pay for it.
+Along with your sick leave fund, create a special vacation fund.
+Use it to cover both the expense of a trip itself and the cost of your lost wages.
+To stretch this money further, look for ways to save money on your vacation so you won’t need to work as many extra hours to pay for it.

 Bonus Tip: Consider Both Long & Short Trips

-If your job allows you to telecommute and set your own hours, there are a couple of additional ways you can squeeze in some vacation time without significantly reducing your income.
+If your job allows you to telecommute and set your own hours, there are a couple of additional ways to squeeze in some vacation time without significantly reducing your income.